mnot/I-D/json-home/draft.md

 accept-patch
 ------------

+* Resource Hint Name: accept-patch
-Hints the PATCH {{RFC5789}} request formats accepted by the resource for this client; equivalent to the Accept-Patch HTTP response header.
+* Description: Hints the PATCH {{RFC5789}} request formats accepted by the resource for this client; equivalent to the Accept-Patch HTTP response header.
+* Specification: [this document]

 Content MUST be an array of strings, containing media types.